Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Increased sensitivity of organs and tissues (target organs) to the activity of hormones and biologically active substances;

-Relative decrease in the volume of the internal environment due to an increase in the cell mass of organs and tissues;
+A relative decrease in the volume of the internal environment due to an increase in the cellular mass of organs and tissues;

 The presence of the phenomenon of homeoresis - maintaining constancy in developing systems, reflecting the gene regulation of growth and development processes, the anabolic orientation of metabolism (the predominance of synthesis processes).

-The exchange of amino acids in children of 6-12 years of age is very active, providing support for the processes of growth and development.
+The metabolism of amino acids in children 6-12 years of age is very active, providing support for growth and development processes.
 Intensive protein synthesis requires a sufficient amount of complete proteins rich in essential amino acids.
-The need for proteins in children aged 7-11 years is 63 g per day.
-The daily requirement of school-age children for essential amino acids is from 19 mg (histidine) to 196 mg (leucine).
-The absence or insufficient amount of at least one amino acid can manifest itself at this age as a slowdown in growth processes, weight loss, a tendency to various infectious diseases (decreased immunity), the presence of a negative nitrogen balance, which is always positive in a growing body.
-The metabolism of carbohydrates and lipids in children is almost the same as in adults.
-In children of preschool and early school age, there is some tendency to hypoglycemia (decrease in the concentration of glucose in the blood) with insufficient intake of glucose from food.
+The protein requirement for children aged 7-11 years is 63 g per day.
+The daily requirement of school-age children for essential amino acids ranges from 19 mg (histidine) to 196 mg (leucine).
+The absence or insufficient amount of at least one amino acid can at this age manifest itself as a slowdown in growth processes, loss of body weight, a tendency to various infectious diseases (decreased immunity), and the presence of a negative nitrogen balance, which is always positive in a growing body.
+The metabolism of carbohydrates and lipids in children is almost no different from that in adults.
+In children of preschool and early school age, there is some tendency to hypoglycemia (decrease in blood glucose concentration) when there is insufficient glucose intake from food.
 This is due to imperfect neurohumoral regulation of glycogen mobilization in the liver and increased utilization of glucose by tissues.
-Utilization of glucose corresponds to its level in adults, starting from 8-14 years of age.
+Glucose utilization corresponds to its level in adults, starting from 8-14 years of age.
 The need for carbohydrates in children is quite high.
 It is equal to 305 g per day at primary school age and from 334 g to 421 g at senior school age (in the absence of additional physical activity).
-The metabolism of fats in childhood is unstable.
-In children under the age of 10, an increased tendency to form ketone bodies (products of incomplete oxidation of fatty acids) and ketosis (a decrease in blood pH due to the accumulation of ketone bodies) is determined.
+Fat metabolism in childhood is unstable.
+In children under 10 years of age, there is an increased tendency to form ketone bodies (products of incomplete oxidation of fatty acids) and ketosis (a decrease in blood pH due to the accumulation of ketone bodies).
 Cholesterol levels (both free and bound) rise rapidly after birth.
-Starting from puberty, girls have higher blood levels of total cholesterol, low-density lipoprotein (LDL) and high-density lipoprotein (HDL) than boys, which is largely due to sex differences in hormonal metabolism regulation.
-Physiological and metabolic features characteristic of childhood and adolescence are important factors that determine physical performance, the ability of the body to endure stress.
+Starting from puberty, girls have higher blood levels of total cholesterol, low-density lipoprotein (LDL) and high-density lipoprotein (HDL) than boys, which is largely due to sex differences in the hormonal regulation of metabolism.
+Physiological and metabolic characteristics characteristic of childhood and adolescence are important factors determining physical performance and the body’s ability to bear loads.

 Aerobic and anaerobic performance in children and adolescents